hashicorp/terraform/website/source/docs/internals/providers/resource-data.html.md

 `GetChange` is only really necessary when you need to know what the previous value of the field was; if you only need the new value, `Get` is sufficient.
-`GetChange` is commonly used in cases where the API requires you to explicitly remove and add items—for example, when there’s a change in tags and the API only offers `AddTag` & `RemoveTag` methods without a way to just change all tags at once.
+`GetChange` is commonly used in cases where the API requires you to explicitly remove and add items—for example, when there's a change in tags and the API only offers `AddTag` & `RemoveTag` methods without a way to just change all tags at once.
 In that case, you need to know what the previous tag value was, so it can be removed.